georgiee/coding-for-kids/slides.md

 # [fit] _3.
 You know where_

 ---
-^ At Haba Digitalwerkstatt, the place I started with locations around germany
+^ At Digitalwerkstatt, the place I started with locations around germany

 # [fit] Digitalwerkstatt

 ---
-^ Start by hosting yourself a hour of code event
+^ Host or join an hour of code event

 ## [fit] Hour of Code